S-ciz/blog/posts/first.md

 ---
-title: Post one edited
+title: The world is yours to have
 date: 2025-09-06
 ---

-This is my first blog post using Netlify CMS 🎉
+If this world were mine